-In 2018 the comprehensive preventative measures meant that there were no losses related to other criminal acts.
+In 2019 the comprehensive preventative measures meant that there were no losses related to other criminal acts.

-Preventing corruption and bribery
+Preventing corruption, bribery and corruptibility

-Deutsche Hypo tolerates neither corruption nor bribery in the course of business.
+Deutsche Hypo does not tolerate corruption, bribery or corruptibility in the course of business.
 Alongside the applicable legal principles that require strict compliance, the Bank also satisfies the UN Global Compact, the 10th principle of which reads: "anti-corruption - businesses should work against corruption in all its forms, including extortion and bribery."

-The ethical principles and the gift and gratuity policy contain clear guidelines for the avoidance of corruption, bribery and giving and receiving undue advantage.
+The code of conduct and the gift and gratuity policy contain clear guidelines for the avoidance of corruption, bribery and giving and receiving undue advantage.
 Supplementary internal guidelines describe the admissibility of receiving or giving invitations and gifts as well as requirements for accounting for hospitality and material expenses.

 The compliance team performs monitoring measures to ensure that the rules are being complied with.
-Accompanying training courses on the subject of avoiding conflicts of interest in the context of invitations and gifts help ensure that these issues are handled correctly.
+Deutsche Hypo regularly raises awareness of the need to avoid conflicts of interest with regard to invitations and gifts.